FAQ¶

 - use

-torch.profilerwhen you need deeper low-level analysis
+torch.profilerwhen you need low-level operator analysis

 How much code do I need to change?¶